Robberduckzilla/plover-game-mode/README.md

 ## A monkeypatch-type plugin for plover that allows use of a steno keyboard (specifically a Univ4) in games such as Epistory and/or Nanotale.

-The behaviours of the plugin are as follows
+The behaviours of the plugin are to:

-1. Suppress space bar between words - In Epistory, space bar changes stances, so we suppress its output from plover.
+- Re-type entire compound words.
-2. Re-type entire compound words. - In Epistory, backspace will remove an entire word, so compound words will not type correctly from Plover.
+    - In Epistory, backspace will remove an entire word, so compound words will not type correctly from Plover.
 By backspacing the whole word and re-typing it as part of Plover's output, this allows words of any length to be written in-game.

 ## Other notes